|

 Chuncheon Lake

-The capital city of Gangwon Province, Chuncheon is one of the best and closest mountain destinations to Seoul.
+The capital city of Gangwon Province, Chuncheon is one of the closest mountain destinations to Seoul.

-While in the region you can find other popular destinations such as the Garden of the Morning Calm, Petite France, Nami Island, or Edelweiss Swiss Theme Park, I would suggest giving Chuncheon a chance as well.
+While other popular destinations in the region include the Garden of the Morning Calm, Petite France, Nami Island, and Edelweiss Swiss Theme Park, I suggest giving Chuncheon a chance as well.

 Rent a bike from one of the places outside of the train stop and bike around Chuncheon Lake, stop and walk on the Soyanggang Skywalk, and go all the way to the deserted amusement park.
 You can also go along the stream and explore some of the unique cafes in town.